Train / Trolley / Tram, Oahu

 The Waikiki Trolley has been driving people around since 1980 and covers some of the major historical attractions and shopping.
 There are 4 main routes: Honolulu City Line/Historical Tour (Red); Ocean Coast Line/Panoramic Tour (Blue); Scenic/Diamond Head Tour (Yello) and; Ala MOana Shoppin Shuttle (Pink).

-Depending on your desire, there are day and multi day passes and different price ranges.
+Depending on your travel plans, there are day and multi day passes and different price ranges.
 Check out their website for a full detail of prices (i.e. a combo day pass for red and pick is $25 per adult, $15 per child 4-11).

 I personally didn't ride the trolley, but this can be a good way for any visitor to travel.